pdstools.prediction.Prediction¶

 Time and Configuration Fields: - DateRange Min - The minimum date in the summary time range - DateRange Max - The maximum date in the summary time range - Duration - The duration in seconds between the minimum and maximum snapshot times - ControlPercentage: Weighted average percentage of control group responses - TestPercentage: Weighted average percentage of test group responses - usesNBAD: Boolean indicating if any of the predictions is a standard NBAD prediction

-Performance Metrics: - Performance: Weighted average performance across all valid channels - Positives Inbound: Sum of positive responses across all valid inbound channels - Positives Outbound: Sum of positive responses across all valid outbound channels - Responses Inbound: Sum of all responses across all valid inbound channels - Responses Outbound: Sum of all responses across all valid outbound channels - Overall Lift: Weighted average lift across all valid channels - Minimum Negative Lift: The lowest negative lift value found
+Performance Metrics: - Performance: Weighted average performance (AUC) across all valid channels in range 0.5-1.0 - Positives Inbound: Sum of positive responses across all valid inbound channels - Positives Outbound: Sum of positive responses across all valid outbound channels - Responses Inbound: Sum of all responses across all valid inbound channels - Responses Outbound: Sum of all responses across all valid outbound channels - Overall Lift: Weighted average lift across all valid channels - Minimum Negative Lift: The lowest negative lift value found

 Channel Statistics: - Number of Valid Channels: Count of unique valid channel/direction combinations - Channel with Minimum Negative Lift: Channel with the lowest negative lift value